The Best Treatment For Varicose Veins

 Diet and Exercise

 A balanced healthy pregnancy diet and regular exercise can minimize swelling of the veins.
-Make sure to eat lots of foods with vitamin C and foods that contain fiber to enhance skin health and prevent constipation.
+Make sure to eat lots of foods with vitamin C and foods that contain fibre to enhance skin health and prevent constipation.
 Drinking plenty of water and reducing the intake of sodium is also important.
 Staying within the recommended weight range for each stage of pregnancy will minimize the amount of pressure on the veins in the lower extremities.

 Before starting an exercise regimen, talk with a doctor to confirm that it’s safe to exercise during pregnancy.
 The exercise doesn’t have to be strenuous to be effective.
 Even a brisk walk around the block can help improve circulation and reduce the prominence of the veins.